- General System Administrator

 Select Save.After you have saved the Z39.50 Server integration profile, the following row actions are available for this profile:

-- New for August!
-Manage in Network – This action is only available in the Network Zone.
+- Manage in Network – This action is only available in the Network Zone.
 Select this action to distribute this configuration to member institutions using the Distribute network administration changes to members job.
 See Centrally Managing Configurations in a Network Zone and Distribute Network Administration Changes to Members for more information.

-- New for August!
-Stop Network Management – This action is only available in the Network Zone.
+- Stop Network Management – This action is only available in the Network Zone.
 Select this action to disable distribution of this configuration to member institutions when using the Distribute network administration changes to members job.
 See Centrally Managing Configurations in a Network Zone and Distribute Network Administration Changes to Members for more information.

-- New for August!
-Unlink from Network – This action is only available for member institutions.
+- Unlink from Network – This action is only available for member institutions.
 When the Z39.50 Server integration profile is distributed to a member institution (that is, the integration profile is linked to the Network), the member institution may select the Unlink from Network action to disconnect from the Network Zone version of the integration profile and modify it for local use.

 - Job History